How we use your information

 The software companies that we use to provide some of the services that form part of the Bright Green Future programme.
 We've made a list below.

 We might need to share your information to keep you safe in some situations, for example with our insurance providers or because we have a legal obligation to do so.

 When we share your personal information we only share the minimum needed for someone else to carry out the function.
 So if all they need is your phone number, we’ll only share your phone number.
 When we pass data on to other organisations we have made sure that they comply with the General Data Protection Regulations (the EU-wide law that specifies how data should be protected).

 We keep your information in a secure database, hosted on servers which are in the UK.
 Some of your information may be stored in our secure email and IT systems.
 How long we keep your information for depends on what we are using it for:

-Your personal details: If you participate in the full programme we will keep your information for one year beyond your participation in the programme.
+Your personal details: If you participate in the full programme we will keep your information on our alumni database after participation in the programme.
 If you aren’t successful in your application we will delete all your information three months after the decision on applications has been made.

 Yours or your parent’s bank details: If you have given us your bank details we will keep them for up to three months after your participation in the programme has ended.

 Photographs: We will keep your photographs to use for up to three years after they have been taken.
 We will ask for your explicit consent to use photos and videos of you.